The Clear

 This little dance club was packed.
 Furthermore, I discovered a lot

-of these people had come because the Saturday Night dance contest was so
+of these people had come because the club's Saturday Night dance contest was so

 Susie